Someone wandering with little to no idea of gardening can doubt the nature of Anthurium magnificum.

 The best you can do is keep your plants out of your pet’s and kid’s reach.

 But, in case of mishaps, contact a local veterinarian or the poison control hotline below.

 Propagation Methods for Anthurium Magnificum

-  There are two popular methods for propagating your Anthurium plant, stem cutting, and root division.
+Two popular methods for propagating your Anthurium plant are stem cutting and root division.

 Some gardeners like to try germinating Anthurium seeds, but that can test your patience for a long while.